PerfectlySoft/PerfectDocs/guide/filters.md

 }
 ```

 When it comes time for the filter to run, its ```filter``` function will be called.
-The filter should perform any activities it needs and then call the provided callback to indicate that it has completed its processing.
+The filter should perform any activities it needs, and then call the provided callback to indicate that it has completed its processing.
 The callback takes a value which indicates what the next step should be.
 This can indicate that the system should either continue with processing filters, stop processing request filters at the current priority level and proceed with delivering the request to a handler, or terminate the request entirely.

 ```swift
 /// Result from one filter.